Andrew Cruickshank: Life and career

 Andrew Cruickshank (Junior) was born to Andrew and Annie Cruickshank (Cadger), and was educated at Aberdeen Grammar School.
 He was to have entered the profession of civil engineering after completing his education, but instead joined provincial repertory theatres, leading to 1930 roles in Othello at the Savoy Theatre in London, as Maudelyn in Richard of Bordeaux at the Empire Theatre on Broadway in 1934, and culminating in his principal appearance (as three characters) on the London stage in 1935, at the Gate Theatre in the play Victoria Regina.
 In 1939 Cruickshank played Claudius in Tyrone Guthrie's modern-dress and uncut Hamlet at The Old Vic with Alec Guinness in the title role.
 He returned to Broadway in 1951 until 1952, as the Earl of Warwick in George Bernard Shaw's play Saint Joan, with Uta Hagen in the lead role.

 His first film role followed in 1937, as the poet Robert Burns in Auld Lang Syne.
 Subsequently, however, he would be typecast into portrayals of formal authority figures, such as judges and doctors.

 He appeared in many television plays and series, amongst them A. J. Cronin's Dr. Finlay's Casebook, containing his most famous characterisation, Doctor Angus Cameron, a crusty but erudite senior partner in the rural general practice run in Tannochbrae, with the help of the much younger Doctor Alan Finlay (Bill Simpson) and "stiff Presbyterian" housekeeper Janet (Barbara Mullen).
 The highly popular BBC production ran from 16 August 1962 until 3 January 1971, after which Cruickshank continued with it on BBC Radio 4 for seven years, it having been adapted to that format since 10 March 1970.
 He finally bade farewell to the character on 18 December 1978, following its parting episode, "Going Home".
 In 1963 he played the title role in the BBC sitcom Mr Justice Duncannon, having appeared as that character in the final episode of the 1962 sitcom Brothers in Law.

-Later on BBC Radio 4, Andrew Cruickshank starred in The Senior Partner, a light drama series by Donald Bull.
+Later on BBC Radio 4, Cruickshank starred in The Senior Partner, a light legal drama series by Donald Bull.
 The first series of eight episodes were broadcast in October and November 1980.
 A second series of 10 episodes were broadcast between October and December 1981.

 In August 1985, Cruickshank presented The Auld Alliance: A Personal View as part of the Saltire Society's Edinburgh Festival Fringe programme.

 His final performance on the stage was as Justice Treadwell in Beyond Reasonable Doubt at the Queen's Theatre in 1987.
 His last appearance of any kind was at the age of 80, in the first episode ("Kicks") of series two of the ITV television production, King and Castle, which starred Nigel Planer and Derek Martin as partners in a debt collection agency, and in which Cruickshank played "Mr Hodinett".
 It was aired on 10 May 1988, just over a week after his death.

 He was chair of the board of directors of Edinburgh Festival Fringe between 1970 and 1983.